kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

-For long time I've been obsessed with idea to use F# "Type providers" feature to generate  INotifyPropertyChanged implementation for model.
+For a long time I've been obsessed with idea to use F# "Type providers" feature to generate  INotifyPropertyChanged implementation for model.
 Even before question/idea was brought up on [StackOverflow] (http://stackoverflow.com/questions/13786586/f-type-providers-and-inpc-metaprogramming).
 Ideally the usage INPC Type Provider would be like following:
 ```ocaml
 type MyViewModel = NotifyPropertyChanged<SomeType>
 ```